 Martha A. Brumfield, PhD

-Martha A. Brumfield, PhD, is President and Chief Executive Officer of Critical Path Institute, an Arizona based non-profit (501(c)(3)).
-In this role, Brumfield leads the institute in its mission to catalyze the development of new tools to advance medical product innovation and regulatory science which is accomplished by leading teams that share data, knowledge and expertise resulting in sound, consensus based science.
-Brumfield assumes the role of CEO after most recently serving as Critical Path Institute’s Director of International & Regulatory Programs.
+Martha A. Brumfield, PhD, is the former President and Chief Executive Officer of Critical Path Institute, an Arizona-based non-profit (501(c)(3)).
+In this role, Brumfield led the institute in its mission to catalyze the development of new tools to advance medical product innovation and regulatory science, which is accomplished by leading teams that share data, knowledge, and expertise resulting in sound, consensus-based science.
+Brumfield assumes the new role of Special Advisor to the CEO in April 2019.
+Previously she served as Critical Path Institute’s Director of International & Regulatory Programs.
 In that position, she helped guide international program development and provided regulatory expertise to consortia.
 She is also Associate Professor, College of Pharmacy, The University of Arizona.

 Brumfield earned a B.S. and an M.S. in chemistry from Virginia Commonwealth University, a Ph.D. in organic chemistry from the University of Maryland, and served as a post-doctoral fellow at The Rockefeller University.